UltimateSpider-Man/debug_menu/README.md

 * Click Import by Ordinal or by Name and Rebuild Database
 * Then Save the USM.exe
 * enjoy

+## ASI version for debug menu

+* Download console.dll and debug_menu.asi
+* Put this 2 files on game directory
+* Enjoy

+ ## Switching Debug Menu to Console Developer

+ * Open cmd.exe
+ * go to game folder on cmd
+ * and digit this command USM --console

 ## Usage